Please see the guidelines page for complete information.

 Working with your institution

-How do I know if my college/university is a VentureWell member?
+How do I know if my college or university is a VentureWell member?

 Check the list here or call and inquire.

-How can my college/university become a member of VentureWell?
+How can my college or university become a VentureWell member?

 What are the minimum requirements to apply?

 - A student-led team of at least two active and enrolled students at a VentureWell-member college or university who are committed to development/commercialization of the technology